JamesStuartBeck/Pystage/README.md

 Open up a new `Termianl` window closing your current one and clicking the button on the bottom, and run the following command: `pip install pystage`.

 ### Running the Game

+To run the game, run the command `python gamy.py`.